What is Morbihan disease?

 What are the clinical features of Morbihan disease?

 Morbihan disease is characterised by erythema and solid, non-pitting oedema.

-- Onset is slow — intermittent swelling eventually it becomes permanent infiltration of the skin.
+- The onset of Morbihan disease is slow, with intermittent swelling eventually becoming permanent infiltration of the skin.

-- It affects the periorbital region, forehead, glabella, cheeks and nose.
+- It affects the periorbital region, the forehead, the glabella, cheeks, and nose.

-- It is not painful or itchy, but may be aggravated by sun exposure.
+- Morbihan disease is not painful or itchy, but may be aggravated by sun exposure.

 What are the complications of Morbihan disease?

 - Vision impairment due to a narrowed visual field